umhau/PXEN/README.md

 https://web.archive.org/web/20121031051901/http://www.pearbright.com/index.php/download/25-dns-dhcp-download By permanently associating MAC and IP addresses, we ensured that both DHCP servers gave the same response to each DHCP request.
 Knowing the IP address of every network asset also simplified network administration, and DNS could run off the same database.

 https://serverfault.com/questions/368512/can-i-have-multiple-dhcp-servers-on-one-network Is it possible to have more than one DHCP server on the same LAN?
 What are the implications of doing this?

+### maintaining VMs accross reboots

+https://support.citrix.com/article/CTX132387 Recovering Virtual Machines from Failed Pool Member.
+In the event of a XenServer host power failure, any Virtual Machines (VMs) running on that host might not be displayed in XenCenter.

+https://support.citrix.com/article/CTX136342 This article describes how to reinstall a XenServer host and preserve Virtual Machines (VMs) on the local storage.
+Sometimes re-installation of XenServer is required to obtain a clean system state or to recover from a serious failure (such as a database file corruption), where VMs residing on local storage must be preserved and recovered within a reasonable amount of time.

+https://support.citrix.com/article/CTX125769 This article describes how to restore metadata for an individual Virtual Machine (VM).
+The current VM metadata restore process does not allow you to restore metadata for individual VMs.